alecryan88/one_bite/README.md

 `dbt_test`: Parses the dbt manifest and creates an Airflow task group that tests all dbt models.

-`dbt_to_sheets`s: Parses the dbt manifest, finds all models tagged with "sheets" and copies the model outputs to a google sheet using the custom SnowflakeToSheetsOperator.
+`dbt_to_sheets`: Parses the dbt manifest, finds all models tagged with "sheets" and copies the model outputs to a google sheet using the custom SnowflakeToSheetsOperator.
 This google sheet acts as the serving layer for Tableau Public.

 ## Tableau Dashboard